-Culminating Activity: 3 semester hours Graduate Business Seminar BUS 596 (3)
+BUS 596 Graduate Business Seminar (3)

-Concentrations/Electives for the MBA and MBA, Experienced Professionals: In addition to the concentrations listed below, students may pursue any of the concentrations listed under the Management and Leadership.
+Concentrations/Electives for the MBA and MBA, Experienced Professionals: In addition to the concentrations listed below, students may pursue any of the concentrations listed under the M.S.
+Management and Leadership.
 Units do not double count in the Core and the Concentration.